 Writing conclusions for your essay

 Your professor is going to mark your essay with a marking guide, which sets out what you should and shouldn't add into your conclusion.
 Marking guides are a little vaguer than students expect because they are only guidelines.
-This article gives advice that will help you exploit the way essays are marked, so that you score higher when writing your conclusion.
+This article is written by the professional essay writers from assignment masters uk.
+It gives advice that will help you exploit the way essays are marked, so that you score higher when writing your conclusion.

 The advice in this article will help you write a higher scoring conclusion